natanrolnik/natanrolnik-blog/_posts/2019-02-10-DispatchWorkItem.md

 tags: []
 ---

 Performing delayed tasks and working with multithreading in Cocoa became much simpler since the introduction of GCD - Grand Central Dispatch.
-Before it existed, delaying a task would require using `NSThread` and/or `NSOperationQueue`, or the simple `performSelector:withObject:afterDelay:` method available in `NSObject`.
+Before it existed, delaying a task would require using `NSThread` and/or `NSOperationQueue`, or the simple but limited `performSelector:withObject:afterDelay:` method available in `NSObject`.

 While `NSOperation`s are better, in general, when you need to manage multiple tasks that can be added to a queue (like sequential image downloads, for example), GCD allows a simpler API to run blocks of code with the `dispatch_after` (Objective-C) and `DispatchQueue.main.asyncAfter` methods.